CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 <strong>As a Vinyl Vibe's manager,</strong>

 -   I want to grow our business through serving our customers much better than we have been.
--   I want a simple to use backend for the website that allows me to catalogue and advertise the vast stock of records we have at any given time.
+-   I want a simple to use backend for the website that allows me to catalogue and advertise the vast stock of records, turn tables, parts and accessories we have at any given time.
--   I want to be able to retarget our previous customers to advertise small events and listening parties that will get people into the store, where they're more likely to buy records.
+-   I want to be able to retarget our previous customers to advertise sales,small events, and listening parties that will get people into the store where they're more likely to buy records.
 -   We need to be able to effectively advertise to the people outside of our local area chasing very hard to find records that we currently have in stock, but not advertised.

 <br>

 ### User Story 3

-User Story 3 details here...
+As a cutsomer of Vinyl Vibe,

+- I want to be able to search their catalogue from my phone and make purchases from wherever I am.
+- I want to be able to recommend them to other people from the record colleting communtiy so the store can thrive.
+- I want Vinyl Vibe to grow even bigger so I can say that I knew about and used to go there before it was mainstream.....

 <br>

 ### User Story 4

-User Story 4 details here...
+As the owner of The Needle Drop in Seattle,

+- I want to see how a modern website works out for Vinyl Vibe before I commit to the investment myself.
+- I want a website that is going to allow me to advertise to my potential customer base all over the world.
+- I want to keep support the industry that has supported me and enriched my life.
+- I want to expand my business so that I can move to a larger premises and create more product lines and income streams.
+- I want a business that my family can run without me micro managing!
+I just want to oversee the store, hangout, and sell.
 <br>

 ---